luslab/oz-bulk-rnaseq/README.md

 Most important readgroup tags: `ID`, `SM`, `LB`, `PL`
 ![enter image description here](https://galaxyproject.github.io/training-material/topics/introduction/images/rg.png)

+### BAM files
+- BAM files are binary, compressed and sorted representation of SAM information.
+- They are usually sorted by alignment coordinate which allows fast query on the information by location.
+- Can rarely be sorted by read name when read pairs (with identical names) need to be accessed quickly (stored in adjacent lines)
+- Used to exchange data as it quicker than SAM.

+### CRAM format
+Similar to BAM (binary compressed) but smaller as some compression is in the reference genome.
+Sometimes you need the reference genome information so these arnt always appropriate.
+Supported by samtools
+Concerted effort to move from BAM to CRAM.

+### 5. Store Aligned Reads as SAM/BAM files
+SAM & BAM files contain the same information but in different formats

+ - `sam-dump` tool downloads SRA data in SAM alignment format.

+**Converting BAM files to and from SAM files**
+BAM --> SAM:
+`samtools view -h WT_1_Aligned.sortedByCoord.out.bam > WT_1_Aligned.sortedByCoord.out.sam`
+Convert a BAM file into a human readable SAM file (including the header): `samtools view -h FILENAME.bam > FILENAME.sam`

+Compress a SAM file into BAM format (-Sb = -S -b)" `samtools view -Sb FILENAME.sam > FILENAME.bam`

+To peak into a SAM or BAM file: `samtools view FILENAME.bam | head`

+Generate an index for a BAM file (needed for downstream tools): `samtools index FILENAME.bam`

 ## Manipulating SAM/BAM files
 There are 4 major toolsets for processing SAM/BAM files: